JCNA9029/CybersentinelModularized/README.md

 loading.py - Terminal UI elements.

 ## 📞 Contact
-if found any problems contact me on Discord: @JCNA9029
+If found any problems contact me on Discord: @JCNA9029